Xinglab/ASPRIN/README.md

    that are in the VCF file.

-2) RADAR RNA editing database file: To focus or simply just lebel variants that are known RNA-editing events.
+2) RADAR RNA editing database file: To focus or simply just lebel variants that are known RNA editing events.

 3) Number of threads (the default value is 25)

-4) -a option, to consider all the variants, even if dbSNP and RNA edditting files are provided for labeling the variants.
+4) -a option, to consider all the variants, even if dbSNP and RNA editing files are provided for labeling the variants.

 ```bash